ashtonmeuser/godot-wasm/README.md

 </p>

 > **Warning**
 > This project is still in its infancy.
-Not advisable to use in a release.
+Interfaces are liable to change with each release until v1.0.

 A Godot addon allowing for loading and interacting with [WebAssembly (Wasm)](https://webassembly.org) modules from GDScript.
 Note that this project is still in development.